Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable4.md

 ## Adopted technologies (Levi, Taylor, Michael)

 List the adopted technologies with a brief description and justification for choosing them.
+Project Password combines many different technologies to deliver an application that
 ## Learning/training (Levi, Taylor, Michael)

 Describe the strategies employed by the team to learn the adopted technologies.